Xon77/Live4Bubbles/README.md

 - Sound folder and buffer selection for quick navigation through sound libraries during performance,
 - Filter & Database of Effects on the sound and the patterns with multiple parameter controls,
 - Spatial positioning and orbit management.

 ---

-**⚠️ Important Note:**

-*Live 4 Bubbles* is a comprehensive performance system for live coding that leverages all available open-source online resources, pushing the boundaries of digital creation.
-This system requires installing multiple dependencies and programs to maximize control possibilities over sound synthesis and pattern manipulation.

-While the program can be launched quickly once installed, the installation process involves setting up numerous components.
-This extensive setup enables the system to harness the full potential of the live coding ecosystem, combining Tidal Cycles, SuperCollider, Hydra, and MIDI controllers into a unified performance environment.

----